How to integrate Shopify using Microsoft Fabric

 -

-Select an existing Workspace or create a new one by clicking New workspace (make sure you are in Home section):
+Select an existing Workspace or create a new one by clicking New workspace (ensure you are in the Home section):

 -